-- The MicroUI event generators that will exist in the application in relation to low level drivers that provide data to these event generators (see Inputs). - Whether the application has a display; and if so, it provides its logical name.
+• The MicroUI event generators that will exist in the application in relation to low level drivers that provide data to these event generators (see Inputs).

-• Which fonts will be provided to the application.
+- Whether the application has a display; and if so, it provides its logical name. - Which fonts will be provided to the application.

 The Static MicroUI Initializer tool takes as entry point the initialization file which describes the MicroUI library extension.
-This tool is automatically launched during the MicroUI module installation (see Installation).
+This tool is automatically launched during the MicroEJ platform build (see Installation).

-The Static MicroUI Initializer tool is able to out until three files:
+The Static MicroUI Initializer tool is able to out until two files:

 • A Java library which extends MicroUI library.
-This library is automatically added to the MicroEJ Application classpath when MicroUI library is set as a classpath variable.
+This library is automatically added to the MicroEJ Application classpath when MicroUI API library is fetched.
 This library is used at MicroUI startup to create all instances of I/O devices (Display, EventGenerator etc.) and contains the fonts described into the configuration file (these fonts are also called "system fonts").

-This MicroUI extension library is always generated and MicroUI library cannot run without this extension.
+Warning: This MicroUI extension library is always generated and MicroUI library cannot run without this extension.

-• A C header file (\.h) file.
+A C header file (\.h) file.
 This H file contains some IDs which are used to make a link between an input device (buttons, touch) and its MicroUI event generator (see Inputs).